-The Royal Society of Biology offers five grants of £500 to early career MRSB members each year.
+The Royal Society of Biology offers five grants of £500 to early career MRSB members worldwide each year.

 Applications should be for future biology-related projects in the UK or abroad, or for future overseas conferences where the applicant is presenting a talk or poster.
 Applicants may use the award to attract additional funding but the Society will still expect prominent recognition.

 How to apply

 The application includes sections where the applicant needs to specify details of the conference or project, how the grant will be spent, how the applicant will benefit from this opportunity and the expected outcomes of the conference or project.

 The application must be accompanied by a two page CV and a written academic reference, preferably from the applicant's supervisor.

 - Those who have applied for the grant but have been unsuccessful can apply again.